VidyaMuvva789/Court-Data-Fetcher/README.md

 # Delhi High Court Case Search

-This is a Django-based web application allows users to search for Delhi High Court cases by **Case Type**, **Case Number**, and **Filing Year**.
+This is a Django-based web application allows users to search for Delhi High Court cases by using **Case Type**, **Case Number**, and **Filing Year**.
-It fetches live case details from the Delhi High Court's official website(https://delhihighcourt.nic.in/) using a web scraper.
+It fetches live case details from the Delhi High Court's official website(https://delhihighcourt.nic.in/) using web scraper.

 ---

 ## Features
-- Search cases by **Case Type, Case Number, and Filing Year**
+- Search cases by **Case Type, Case Number, and Filing Year**.
-- Retrieve **case details, petitioner/respondent info, and listing dates**
+- Retrieve **case details, petitioner/respondent info, and listing dates**.
-- View **orders/PDF links** for the case
+- View **orders/PDF links** for the case.
-- Saves search history in the database for reference
+- Saves search history in the database for reference.

 ---